Do you need help installing a TV mount?

 Otherwise, you could:

-- Develop neck ache from straining up to look at a poorly placed TV
+- Develop neck pain from staining up to look at a poorly placed TV.

 Step 1: Assemble Your Tools

 The first task to getting your TV mount up on the wall is assembling your tools.
 To carry out a TV installation you’ll need:

 - A pencil

 Besides this, you might also want to pick up a cable cover from your local hardware to hide the cables running down from your TV.
 This will protect your cables from pets and kids as well as making your room look much cleaner and more attractive.

 Next up, think about the placement of your TV.
 Take your time on this, and remember to factor in the size of your TV and where you’ll be sitting when viewing it.
 One of the most important things to get right is the height.
 Nobody wants to have to stare up at a TV that’s mounted too high—like you’re in a waiting room in the 90s.

 Estimates state that we watch an average of 4 hours of TV a day.
 That’s a long time to endure a bad viewing angle!
 A good rule of thumb is to always mount your TV at eye level.
 Avoid placing it over the fireplace, as this is usually too high, and the heat can damage your TV.